 Lastly, create a physical, time-blocked schedule.
 This can feel a bit daunting.
 Try it once and see what you think.
 It might not be for you.
 I loosely use this to organize my day and it’s helped me to accomplish more with the small amount of alone time I’m finding these days!

 Write out a schedule for yourself.
-Or download my FREE Morning Routine Printable!
+Or download my FREE Morning Routine Printable by using the form above!
 Start your schedule at 6am or 7am, whatever time you’ll be starting your day, and write down each hour until you get to your desired bedtime.

 Before you starting putting those “to-dos” on your Morning Routine schedule, I’ve learned the best thing to do is to rank your tasks in order of importance.
 Mark a #1 by the one thing you REALLY want to get done today.
 Even if you only accomplish one thing, if it’s this one thing you’ll feel pretty darn good by the end of the day.